 Table ES-1 (cont.)
-IMPACTS AND PROPOSED MITIGATION Cianificanas Impacts Mitigation Measures Significance After Impacts wiinganon weasures Mitigation BIOLOGICAL RESOURCES nt.)
-Willigation redesigned or m nodified to avoid direct and indirect impacts on special status plants, as determined by the he County.
-In order to avoid direct and indirect impacts to special status plants, the e projects should be re-sited or re-configured to provide an avoidance buffer of at least t 0.25 mile from special status plant populations to account for the physical and bio ological processes that provide these species with their habitat and pollinator needs .
-For projects that t are determined to have the potential to result in "take" of state or federally-listed plant species, consultation shall be conducted with CDFW or USFWS or to project commencement, and appropriate mitigation measures developed if nec • Special status pl lants near the project site shall be protected by installing y sensitive area fencing (orange construction barrier fencing) around ant populations.
-The environmentally sensitive area fencing shall be t 20 feet from the edge of the population.
-The location of the fencing in the field with stakes and flagging and shown on the construction construction specifications shall contain clear language that prohibits ated activities, vehicle operation, material and equipment storage, and sturbing activities within the fenced environmentally sensitive area.
-1 0 destroy the entire known population of a special status plant species A or the OVSA.
-If When individuals of a special status species occur proposed for construction and take cannot be avoided, avoidance of ants is not feasible, mitigation shall be developed in coordination with CDFW to reduce impacts on the local population of the special status pject shall destroy the entire known population of a special status plant my SEDA or the OVSA.
-Mitigation measures approved by USFWS nay include transplantation If individuals of a special status species area proposed for construction and take cannot be avoided, the plants unted under the direction of a qualified CDFW-approved botanist if • of such species is deemed likely to succeed, or seed shall be collected ion of the plants and dispersed in suitable habitats not impacted by such habitats exist and seed collection is deemed likely to be successful by a qualified Cl DFW-approved botanist with experience propagating the species in
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.) redesigned or modified to avoid direct and indirect impacts on special status plants, as determined by the County.
+In order to avoid direct and indirect impacts to special status plants, the projects should be re-sited or re-configured to provide an avoidance buffer of at least 0.25 mile from special status plant populations to account for the physical and biological processes that provide these species with their habitat and pollinator needs.
+For projects that are determined to have the potential to result in "take" of state or federally-listed plant species, consultation shall be conducted with CDFW or USFWS respectively prior to project commencement, and appropriate mitigation measures developed if necessary.- Special status plants near the project site shall be protected by installing environmentally sensitive area fencing (orange construction barrier fencing) around special status plant populations.
+The environmentally sensitive area fencing shall be marked in the field with stakes and flagging and shown on the construction drawings.
+The construction specifications shall contain clear language that prohibits construction related activities, vehicle operation, material and equipment storage, and other surface disturbing activities within the fenced environmentally sensitive area.
+No project shall destroy the entire known population of a special status plant species within any SEDA or the OVSA.
+If When individuals of a special status plant species occur within an area proposed for construction and take cannot be avoided_avoidance of special status plants is not feasible, mitigation measures approved by USFWS and/or CDFW to reduce impacts on the local population of the special status species occur within an area proposed for construction and take cannot be avoided, the plants shall be transplanted-under the direction of a qualified_DFW-approved botanist if transplantation of such species is deemed likely to succeed, or seed shall be construction, if such habitats exist an